 Black tie refers to a formal evening dress code that typically requires men to be dressed in tuxedo and women in evening gown.
-Below is a basic guide on men's black tie attire.
-It is my goal to make this black tie guide as concise and simple.
+Below is a basic guide on men’s black tie attire.
+It is my goal to make this black tie guide both: concise and simple.
 Whether you are looking for a quick guide to this formal dress code, or are a black tie regular that is looking for new, creative ways to dress for this strict dress code, my guide will give you all the answers.

 The 30 Second Black Tie Guide

 The classic black tie dress code consists of a black tuxedo, white dress shirt, black bow tie, and black dress shoes.
 These items make up the gold standard of a black tie ensemble.
 If you are interested to learn more then I discuss each clothing item in much more detail below.
 I hope you find my black tie guide helpful!

 If you want to adhere to the classic black tie dress code then choose the traditional tuxedo pictured above.
 As you can see from the picture, the classic black tie tux is solid black in color, is single breasted, has one single button, has a peaked satin-faced lapel, does not have vents at the back, and is made from grosgrain fabric.
 If you don’t want to go with a standard look but still want to stick to the black tie dress code then read on.
 In the next few paragraphs I will cover acceptable tuxedo color, cut, and fabric options.